Vacation. Holidays. Sick time. PTO. Learn how small businesses are handling their employees’ time away from work

 If a smaller company decides it can’t afford to be short-staffed and offers paid time off, employers can still give their employees a break with a more flexible schedule, according to SHRM.
 This includes allowing employees to work from home or to leave early for personal or family obligations.

 4. How do I get started?

-In addition, an employer is not required to pay an employee for unused vacation if he or she is fired or quits unless it is written into a contract or the company’s policies or procedures stipulate that action must be taken, according to IWD.
+In addition, an employer is not required to pay an employee for unused vacation if he or she is fired or quits, unless it is written into a contract or the company’s policies or procedures stipulate that action must be taken,

 The company’s policy also needs to explain when an employee can request vacation or time off and under what circumstances it might be declined.
 For example, if a business has a busy season such as accounting or tax preparing, the policy should explain that vacations won’t be allowed during that time.